kingmolnar/DataScienceProgramming/04-NumPy/README.md

 ### Description
 We ill explore some of the NumPy functionality as it relates to Pandas DataFrames and introduce Matplotlib to create visual representations.

+We're going to work on the notebook `ADP-Crime-Data_orig.ipynb`.
+Please, rename to `ADP-Crime-Data.ipynb` before you start working on it.

+### Homework HW3
+1. Use the given data to tell three(3) insights into crime in Atlanta.
+For each: pose the question, create a plot to show the results, and briefly explain the insight.
+2. Pick one of the Part 1 crime types (...not arson, or rape) and develop a predictive model based on seasonality (by month) and annual trends.

 ### Reading
 1. Reference to Numpy
 1. ***NumPy Tutorial*** https://docs.scipy.org/doc/numpy-dev/user/quickstart.html